rdfuhr/BusyBezier/README.txt

 There are still problems.
 I don’t think that I have mastered the concept of pulling and pushing.
 I will try this again.
 I am now on the iMac, adding these remarks.
 I will stage, commit, and push.

+OK, now I can see this on the MacBook Pro.
+I will stage, commit and push from the MacBook Pro.